 Don’t forget that they are busy too, so food subscription or delivery services or someone to take care of the yardwork would go a long way to improving their quality of life and well-being.

 Gifts That Give Back

 When you shop brands that partner with Giving Assistant you can feel good about your purchase.
-We’ve partnered with 3,000 retailers who pay us when you shop with them.
-That means we can give cash back to you.
-That’s free money, just for shopping!
+We’ve partnered with 3,000 retailers who pay you when you shop with them.
+That means you can earn cash back just for shopping!